-As a contractor, there is a bit of uncertainty as to whether or not you’ll owe US taxes.
+As an overseas contractor, there is a bit of uncertainty as to whether or not you’ll owe US taxes.
 Realistically, it depends on your individual situation.
-One of the ways most US expats avoid paying working overseas tax to the US is with the Foreign Earned Income Exclusion (FEIE), which allows you to exclude $105,900 of your foreign earned income from your 2020 expat taxes.
+One of the ways most US expats avoid paying working overseas tax to the US is with the Foreign Earned Income Exclusion (FEIE), which allows you to exclude $112,000 of your foreign earned income from your 2022 expat taxes.
 This income must have been earned while you were physically present in a foreign country – even if the employer who is paying you is located within the US.
 For example, if you’re working for a US employer and you go back to the States for a month, the income earned during that period can’t be excluded with the FEIE, since it is not ‘foreign earned.’

 Qualifying for the FEIE as a contractor can be more challenging, especially for those on a short-term contract.
 For the FEIE, you must qualify as an official US expat, which means you must pass one of two residency tests:

 Anyone on a contract overseas (even one that is open-ended that will eventually end) will return to the US at some point, which means the Bona Fide Residence Test is not the way to qualify for the FEIE.
 However, the Physical Presence Test may work for a contractor, so long as he or she meets the 330 out of 365-day requirement living in a foreign country.